MIDFIELDR/midfieldr/docs/articles/art-003-case-results.md

 - multiway data:

-  A data set of three variables: a category with *m* levels; a second independent category with *n* levels; and a quantitative variable (the response) of length *mn* such that there is a value of the response for each combination of levels of the two categorical variables.
+  A data set of three variables: a category with \small m levels; a second independent category with \small n levels; and a quantitative variable (the response) of length \small m \times n such that there is a value of the response for each combination of levels of the two categorical variables.

 *Conditioning.* Convert the two categorical variables to ordered factors to support the ordering of rows and panels in the chart.